ExtendRealityLtd/VRTK/README.md

 and whether the object is currently grabbed.

 It also allows for a highlight colour to change the object to when the controller touches it (it resets the colour on untouch).
+This colour can be set to a different colour on each object or a default colour can be set on the `ControllerInteract` script.
+However, the local colour on the interactable object will always take precendence.

 The basis of this script is to provide a simple mechanism for identifying objects in the game world that can be grabbed but it is